rkat7/twilio_node_modules/README.md

 # twilio_node_modules

-This repo contains the node modules while working on a project involving twilio.
+This repo contains the node modules used while working on a project involving twilio.
 Nothing special.
 Please ignore.